benvirus/ben-component/README.md

 ### What's this component for?

-It's a base component template for creating a web component.
+It's a base component template for creating a web component written with ES6.
+Be sure you can babel it in your dev env before use it.
 You can easily to add a event and trigger a event, add a class and remove a class, even to add a child component which is extends this component.
+Contact me without hastation if there is any problem when you using it.
+Best Wishes.

 ### Usage